RoamGuru Roam Guru

 Coordinates: 52.3656° N, 4.9022° E

-Chef Richard van Oostenbrugge's open kitchen creates theater alongside exceptional food.
-The counter seating puts you at the heart of the action, watching chefs craft dishes that balance innovation with flavor.
+Chef Richard van Oostenbrugge's open kitchen creates theater.
+The counter seating puts you at the center of the action, watching chefs craft dishes that balance innovation with actual flavor (not always a given in molecular gastronomy).
+Expensive, but an experience.

 Bistro de la Mer